LPFM Checklist: Station Records and Inspection Availability

 LPFM stations are allowed to be operated “unattended”.
 This consists of either automatic transmission monitoring or self-monitoring equipment that can automatically shut down the station within 3 hours if an out of tolerance condition arises or by operating equipment designed to operate for prolonged periods of time which virtually all LPFM transmission equipment is.
 In cases where there is no automatic monitoring, the station should be monitored frequently throughout the day and may need to be shut down within 3 hours of detecting operation out of tolerance.

 If an LPFM station plans to operate unattended, notification should be provided to the FCC’s Media Bureau to advise them of the address and/or telephone number where a responsible party can be reached during unattended operation.
 A copy of this letter should be retained in the station records during the entire time the station is operating unattended.

 Every station should have a designated control point.
 This is the location where the operation of the station takes place such as where the studio is located.
 At that control point, certain documents need to be made available for inspection.

-Just like when you have to show your driver’s license when you get pulled over by a police officer, you have to show your license when inspected by the FCC.
+Authorizations Just like when you have to show your driver’s license when you get pulled over by a police officer, you have to show your license when inspected by the FCC.
 The station’s license and any pending construction permits that have not been covered need to be readily available and easily accessible at the station’s control point.
 They do not need to hang on the wall but they can if you want.
+NOTE: Posting of the station license is recommended but is no longer required as a result in a change made in the Report and Order of MB Docket 18-121.

 Station Logs and Records